THE OLDEN DAYS

 Art.
 XIV.—Some

 Manorial Halls in the Vale of Derwent.
-By Michael W. Taylor, M.D.,
+By Michael W. Taylor,

 F.S.A.